JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/bfgs_optimizer.md

 " * Main.indentation * raw"which is negative if the value of ``L`` is decreasing.")
 ```

 It is noteworthy that line search has not been used a lot in deep learning in the past.
 This is beginning to change however [kenneweg2024improving, vaswani2019painless](@cite).
+We also note that the BFGS optimizer combined with the [global tangent space representation](@ref "Global Tangent Spaces") offers a way of performing second order optimization on manifolds, this is however not the only way to do so [huang2016riemannian, gao2024symplectic](@cite).

 ## Stability of the Algorithm